iainelder/sceptre-dev-notes/dev-notes/cmd-hook-options.md

 I find the same problem with black reported in [the pre-commit project](https://github.com/pre-commit/pre-commit/issues/1761).

-Anothony Sottile, the pre-commit maintainer, also uses Ubuntu and maintains the deadsnakes PPA for Python packages.
+Anthony Sottile, the pre-commit maintainer, also uses Ubuntu and maintains the deadsnakes PPA for Python packages.

 Use [the deadsnakes PPA](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) to install a version of Python 3.10.